lvaudor/banqueHydro/README.md

 # banqueHydro

-This package uses the banque hydro website to collect discharge data from gauging stations throughout France.
+This package uses the banque hydro website to collect **historic discharge data** from **gauging stations throughout France**.

-It uses scraping techniques to collect QJM and QTVAR data.
+The website providing the data and documentation is [http://www.hydro.eaufrance.fr/](http://www.hydro.eaufrance.fr/).

+Although there is an [API to collect real-time discharge data](https://hubeau.eaufrance.fr/page/api-hydrometrie), the historic data is only downloadable for now as unconviently-formatted .csv files, and for registered users only.

+The `banqueHydro` package aims at providing this historic discharge data in a more convenient, API-like way, although it relies on web-scraping techniques.
+Please be aware that web-scraping is a resource-consuming process and that one should refrain from submitting very demanding or unnecessary/redundant queries.

 Install it through: